aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 spec increment(a: address) { .. }
 ```

-## Pragmas and Properties
+## Pragmas and properties

 Pragmas and properties are a generic mechanism to influence interpretation of specifications.
 They
-are also an extension point to experiment with new concepts before they come part of the mainstream
+are also an extension point to experiment with new concepts before they become part of the mainstream
 syntax.
 Here we give a brief introduction into their general syntax; individual instances are
 discussed later.